All to know about the quadruple killing manhunt in Tennessee after family found dead

-Austin Drummond remains on the run after cops found the bodies of Matthew Wilson, Adrianna Williams, Braydon Williams and Courtney Rose in Lake County, Tennessee
+Austin Drummond remains on the run after cops found the bodies of James Matthew Wilson, Adrianna Williams, Braydon Williams and Cortney Rose in Lake County, Tennessee

 A manhunt is underway after a seven-month-old baby girl was abandoned in a stranger’s front yard, hours before four of her relatives were discovered murdered in a wooded area in Tennessee.

-Tanaka Brown and Giovonte Thomas, both 29, were charged over the weekend with accessory after the fact to first-degree murder for allegedly assisting Drummond in the killings, according to the Tennessee Bureau of Investigation.
+Tanaka Brown and Giovonte Thomas, both 29, were charged over the weekend with accessory after the fact to first-degree murder, according to the Tennessee Bureau of Investigation.
+A third “associate,” Dearrah Sanders, was charged with accessory after the fact to first-degree on Monday, the bureau announced.

 As officials continue their search for Drummond, here’s what we know about the case: